ayton-village/website/council/content/constitution.md

 manner as the Scottish Borders Council, in line with the wishes of the Community Council in the aforementioned asset register, may determine to be for the benefit of all or part of the Community Council area, said discretion including the power of sale.
-The members and office-bearers of the former Council shall remain liable following such transfer for their intromissions with the former Community Council’s assets during their term of office.
+The members and office bearers of the former Council shall remain liable following such transfer for their intromissions with the former Community Council’s assets during their term of office.